isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* Force the elimination of C-style casts, except on a function with a `[[nodiscard]]` return
+* Force the elimination of C-style casts, except on a function with a `[[nodiscard]]` return.
-* Warn if there are many functional style casts (there is an obvious problem in quantifying 'many')
+* Warn if there are many functional style casts (there is an obvious problem in quantifying 'many').
 * The [type profile](#Pro-type-reinterpretcast) bans `reinterpret_cast`.
-* Warn against [identity casts](#Pro-type-identitycast) between pointer types, where the source and target types are the same (#Pro-type-identitycast)
+* Warn against [identity casts](#Pro-type-identitycast) between pointer types, where the source and target types are the same (#Pro-type-identitycast).
-* Warn if a pointer cast could be [implicit](#Pro-type-implicitpointercast)
+* Warn if a pointer cast could be [implicit](#Pro-type-implicitpointercast).

 ### <a name="Res-casts-named"></a>ES.49: If you must use a cast, use a named cast